ordynets/subLongSpored/README.md

+# subLongSpored
-# R code and input data files to reproduce the results of the long-spored Subulicystidium paper
+*R code and input data files to reproduce the results of the long-spored Subulicystidium paper